-Hayri Demir, Ankara – First case hearing of 11 people including journalists Sibel Hürtaş and Hayri Demir was held in Ankara 15.
-High Criminal Court.
-Journalists are charged with terrorist propanda and inciting the public towards hatred and animosity based on their social media posts criticising the Turkish state's military action in North Syria, Afrin.
+Hayri Demir, Ankara – 11 people, including journalists Sibel Hürtaş and Hayri Demir, had their first hearing on terrorism charges before Ankara 15.
+High Criminal Court today.
+The defendants are charged with distributing terrorist propaganda and inciting the public towards hatred and animosity.
+The case revolves around social media posts made by the defendants which were critical of Turkish military operations in Afrin, Syria.

 Representatives from the Media and Law Studies Association, Turkey Journalists Union, Progressive Journalists Association and Reporters Without Borders were present to monitor the proceedings.

 Demir began his defense statement by drawing attention to the prosecution’s focus on his journalistic work.
 “My tweets which are aimed to inform the public, are a part of my job as a journalist.”
 He then noted that the tweets at issue were posted on January 19 – before the Turkish military operation in Afrin.
 “The prosecution claims I have defamed the military operation before it had actually started.”